dotCMS/dotnet-starter-example/README.md

 1. Forward the uri to the dotCMS Page API to get the Page response, which includes all data regarding the template, layout, content blocks and content and which can be used to composit a page.
 2. Parse the response into the appropriate models
 3. Render the page using the Razor view
+4. Caches the PageAPI response for up to 1 minute for performance.

 ### TagHelpers